Coronavirus crisis presents opportunity for Saudi's Newcastle project

 "If the crown prince, by virtue of his authority over the Public Investment Fund, takes control of Newcastle United, we are questioning how that can possibly be positive for the reputation of the Premier League," Felix Jakens, Amnesty UK's Head of Priority Campaigns and Individuals at Risk, told AFP.
 The Newcastle bid comes just months after five people were sentenced to death over the 2018 murder in Saudi Arabia's Istanbul consulate of Jamal Khashoggi, a journalist who had been critical of the Saudi regime.

-The murder, described as a "rogue" operation by Riyadh, tipped Saudi Arabia into one of its worst diplomatic crises and tarnished the reputation of the crown prince , who is the de facto ruler of the country.
-But resistance to the deal may come down to a monetary rather than moral judgement.
+The murder, described by Riyadh as a "rogue" operation, tipped Saudi Arabia into one of its worst diplomatic crises and tarnished the reputation of the crown prince, who is the de facto ruler of the country.
+But resistance to the deal may come down to a monetary rather than moral judgment.

 By buying in at a time when most other clubs are strapped for cash, the PIF could transform Newcastle's fortunes on the field more quickly and at a much lower cost.
 "The vultures and predators will pick off good players for very modest fees," football finance expert Kieran Maguire told AFP.